USF&G: Founding and growth

-Originally called United States Fidelity and Guaranty Company, the Baltimore, Maryland-based company was organized on March 19, 1896, and commenced business on August 1, 1896.
+Originally called the United States Fidelity and Guaranty Company, the Baltimore, Maryland-based company was organized on March 19, 1896, and commenced business on August 1, 1896.
 John Randolph Bland was the company's principal founder.
 On October 29, 1900, the company president John R. Bland vehemently denied that the company had paid any commissions to Richard Crocker with the intent of obtaining business in New York.
 Bland called it a "diabolical outrage" that the company had been brought up in a political campaign.
 At the time, the company's business in New York was overseen by company vice president Andrew Freedman.

 In May 1902, the United States Fidelity and Guaranty Company of Maryland purchased a controlling interest in the stock of the New York surety company The Lawyer's Surety Company.
 The surety company remained in business, and there was no merger.

 On November 20, 1902, the company agreed along with two other major Baltimore bonding surety companies, the American Bonding and Trust Company and the Fidelity and Deposit Company to "end rate cutting in taking bonds."
 The New York Times estimated that the agreement would implemented in other cities as well.
 There was a Supreme Court case concerning the company in 1908, with United States Fidelity & Guaranty Co. v.
 United States ex rel.
 Struthers Wells Co.

 Official income for the year 1921 for the company was $27,593,434.
 Total assets were close to $34 million.
 After "stock market upheaval" in October 1929, on January 20, 1930, the company president R. Howard Bland reported "extraordinary heavy losses," primarily in the fidelity and surety lines and in automobile liability.
 The company was again involved in a Supreme Court case in early 1935, with Jennings v.
 United States Fidelity & Guaranty Co..
 On August 14, 1935, the SEC allowed the United States Fidelity and Guaranty Company to resume trading on the Baltimore Stock Exchange, after it was earlier ordered suspended over technical matters.
 In 1970, it built the 37-story USF&G Building in Baltimore.